chrismo/talks/productivity/productivity.md

 ???

-I did just say "huge" - and this transitions us to one common problem with test suites: they just run so dang slow.
+I did just say "huge" - and this transitions us to one common problem with test suites: they just run so dang slow and get slower with every test we add.

 It's great that we want quick feedback ... but don't let that lead you into being obsessed with the speediness of your test suite.